He brought me out into a wide open space. He delivered me, because he delighted in me. Psalm 18:19

 1 At that time, Herod the tetrarch heard the report concerning Jesus.
 2 He said to his servants, “This is John the Baptist.
 He is risen from the dead.
 That is why these powers work in him.”
 3 For Herod had arrested John and bound him and put him in prison for the sake of Herodias, his brother Philip’s wife.
 4 For John said to him, “It is not lawful for you to have her.”
 5 When Herod would have put him to death, he feared the multitude, because they counted John as a prophet.

 6 But when Herod’s birthday came, the daughter of Herodias danced among them and pleased Herod.
 7 Whereupon he promised with an oath to give her whatever she should ask.
 8 She, being prompted by her mother, said, “Give me here on a platter the head of John the Baptist.”

-9 The king was grieved, but for the sake of his oaths, and of those who sat at the table with him, he commanded it to be given, 10 and he sent for and beheaded John in the prison.
-11 His head was brought on a platter, and given to the young lady; and she brought it to her mother.
+9 The king was grieved, but for the sake of his oaths and of those who sat at the table with him, he commanded it to be given, 10 and he sent for John and beheaded him in the prison.
+11 His head was brought on a platter and given to the young lady, and she brought it to her mother.

 17 He delivered me from my strong enemy,

 from those who hated me, for they were too mighty for me.

 18 They came on me in the day of my calamity,